Jennie-O to donate $25,000 in reward money to Jayme Closs

-BARRON, Wis. — Hormel Foods and Jennie-O say they’ll donate the $25,000 it had offered in reward money for information leading to Jayme Closs directly to the 13-year-old girl.
+BARRON, Wis. — Turkey products company Jennie-O says it will donate the $25,000 it had offered in reward money for information leading to Jayme Closs directly to the 13-year-old girl.

 Jayme was kidnapped from her home in Barron, Wisconsin, on Oct.
 15 and both of her parents were killed.
 She escaped 88 days later .
 Twenty-one-year-old Jake Patterson is charged with kidnapping and homicide.